-The goal is to conduct a comprehensive traffic study to identify areas of congestion and propose effective traffic management solutions, such as signalization, roundabouts, or additional lanes, to improve traffic flow, reduce congestion, and enhance road safety in Jackson Township.

-- Consult with local traffic engineers on the importance of conducting a traffic study for the Township and Town of Cicero. - 2.
-A traffic engineer can help you achieve the following steps: - a.
-Define the scope of the traffic study, including key problem areas, study boundaries, and the specific traffic management solutions to be explored.
-Identify the objectives, such as improving traffic flow, reducing delays, and improving safety. - b.
-Collect and analyze data on traffic volume, speeds, accident history, and congestion patterns in identified problem areas. - c.
-Develop a range of potential traffic management solutions based on the identified congestion hotspots. - d.
+OVERVIEW: LEAD AGENCY: The goal is to conduct a comprehensive traffic study to identify areas of congestion and propose effective traffic management solutions, such as signalization, roundabouts, or additional lanes, to improve traffic flow, reduce congestion, and enhance road safety in Jackson Township.
+Cicero/Jackson Township Plan Commission ACTION STEPS: PARTIES TO INVOLVE: 1.
+Consult with local traffic engineers on the importance of conducting a Traffic Engineer traffic study for the Township and Town of Cicero.
+Streets and Utilities 2.
+A traffic engineer can help you achieve the following steps: Department a.
+Define the scope of the traffic study, including key problem areas, study boundaries, and the specific traffic management solutions to be explored identify the chiectives such as improving traffic flow.
+Cicero Community Development be explored.
+Identify the objectives, such as improving traffic flow, reducing delays, and improving safety.
+Cicero/Jackson Township Plan Commission b.
+Collect and analyze data on traffic volume, speeds, accident history, and congestion patterns in identified problem areas.
+Develop a range of potential traffic management solutions based on the identified congestion hotspots.
+RELATED PLAN THEMES: Jackson Township d.
 Conduct a cost-benefit analysis of each proposed solution.
-This analysis should include direct costs (construction, equipment, personnel) and indirect costs (environmental impact, potential disruptions during construction), as well as the benefits (e.g., reduced congestion, improved safety, environmental improvements). - e.
-Hold public meetings to present the traffic study findings and proposed solutions and gather feedback from residents, business owners, and other stakeholders about their concerns and preferences. - f.
+This analysis should include direct costs (construction, equipment, personnel) and indirect costs (environmental impact, potential disruptions during construction), as well as the benefits (e.g., reduced congestion, improved safety, environmental improvements).
+Land use Public services and utilities Transportation e.
+Hold public meetings to present the traffic study findings and proposed solutions and gather feedback from residents, business owners, and other stakeholders about their concerns and preferences. f.
 Refine the proposed traffic management solutions based on public feedback and final analysis.
-Prepare a Traffic Study Plan, including the final recommendations for each problem area, implementation strategies, and timelines. - g.
+Prepare a Traffic Study Plan, including the final recommendations for each problem area, implementation strategies, and timelines. g.
 Seek funding for the proposed traffic management solutions.
-Opportunities may include local government funding, state or federal grants, or partnerships with private developers. - h.
+Opportunities may include local government funding, state or federal grants, or partnerships with private developers.
 Begin implementing the proposed solutions based on priority areas.
 The solutions could include installing new traffic signals, constructing roundabouts, or widening roads.
+TIME FRAME: 6 Months to 1 Year